RobFlo98/OttrParserExtension/README.md

 The help page for wiki usage: https://www.mediawiki.org/wiki/Help:Extension:OttrParser.

 ## Installation
-See Media Wiki page of the extension: [Intsall Instructions](https://www.mediawiki.org/wiki/Extension:OttrParser#Installation).
+See Media Wiki page of the extension: [Install Instructions](https://www.mediawiki.org/wiki/Extension:OttrParser#Installation).

 ## Pages as XML
 The [OTTR-Relevant-Pages.xml](OTTR-Relevant-Pages.xml) contains the data for the relevant pages and templates, that are part of the extension.
 Import them via the Special Page Import.
 (Special:Import)